Kenjutsu: Decline

 Beginning in 1868, the Meiji Restoration led to the breakup of the military class and the modernization of Japan along the lines of western industrial nations.
 As the samurai class was officially dissolved at this time, kenjutsu fell into decline, an unpopular reminder of the past.
 This decline continued for approximately 20 years, until rising national confidence led to an increase of the uptake of traditional sword arts again, particularly in the military and the police.

 In 1886 the Japanese Police gathered together kata from a variety of kenjutsu schools into a standardised set for training purposes.
 This process of standardization of martial training continued when, in 1895, a body for martial arts in Japan, the Dai Nippon Butoku Kai, was established.
-Work on standardizing kenjutsu kata continued for years, with several groups involved until in 1912 an edict was released by the Dai Nippon Butoku Kai.
-This edict highlighted a lack of unity in teaching and introduced a standard core teaching curriculum to which the individual kenjutsu schools would add their distinctive techniques.
-This core curriculum, and its ten kata evolved into the modern martial art of kendo.
-This point could be regarded as the end of the development of Kendo.
-Kata was provided for the unification of many schools to enable them to pass on the techniques and spirit of the Japanese sword.
+Work on standardizing kenjutsu kata continued for years, with several groups involved, until in 1912 an edict was released by the Dai Nippon Butoku Kai that highlighted a lack of unity in teaching, and introduced a standard core teaching curriculum to which the individual kenjutsu schools would add their distinctive techniques.
+The edict provided ten kata for the unification of many schools to enable them to pass on the techniques and spirit of the Japanese sword.
+This core curriculum and its ten kata is what then evolved into the modern martial art of kendo.